What is Natural Family Planning utilizing the Mira Monitor?

 The Marquette Method has evidence-based and established protocols using mucus observations and/or the Clearblue Fertility Monitor.
 The healthcare and research behind the development of the Marquette Method protocols, however, gives us room to learn more.
 We’re excited that new case studies and research are giving good evidence for use of the Mira Analyzer as a tool to support couples using Natural Family Planning.
 We know that technology is continually improving, and fertility awareness technology is not outside of these advancements!

-It is very important to note that we do not have effectiveness data for couples trying to avoid pregnancy while using the Mira monitor but in one study when comparing the Mira monitor and Clearblue fertility monitor, the Mira monitor can correctly delineate the fertile window (Bouchard, Fehring & Mu, 2021).
+It is very important to note that the Marquette Method does not have effectiveness data for couples trying to avoid pregnancy while using the Mira monitor yet but in one study when comparing the Mira monitor and Clearblue fertility monitor, the Mira monitor can correctly delineate the fertile window (Bouchard, Fehring & Mu, 2021).

-For more in-depth information on the Mira Analyzer vs the Clearblue Fertility Monitor, and if using the Mira in combination with the Marquette Method will be a good fit for you, please check out our Mira FAQ below.
+For more in-depth information on the Mira Analyzer vs the Clearblue Fertility Monitor, and if using the Mira in combination with the Marquette Method will be a good fit for you, please check out this comparison document and our Mira FAQ below.

 Get connected with our instructors with training and experience with the Mira Monitor